 06 of 09

 Take the unknotted cord that is peeking out from the bottom of the body-pot, and run it into the drainage hole of an upside-down pot that represents the leg of the flowerpot person.

 Tie a knot and pull the cord so that it is flush against the inside drainage hole of the smaller pot that represents the leg.
 Pull the arm and leg to level it out against the body.
 You may want to put your project on some type of stand at this point, as it will make the next step easier.Continue to 7 of 9 below.

 Repeat the previous instructions on the other side.
 You should now have something that looks like this photo.Continue to 8 of 9 below.

 You can now place the flowerpot person in your garden and then attach the head.
 Some people place the head directly onto the body without gluing it and fill it with soil and flowers.

 If you wish to make your head more secure, you may glue the head onto the body.
 Pick some pretty plants or flowers to represent the flowerpot person's hair and plant as you would a normal flowerpot.Continue to 9 of 9 below.

 09 of 09

 Get Ready for the Compliments

-Your simple flower pot person is now a beautiful yard decoration!
-You will love how cute they look in your garden and might want to make a couple more to add whimsical delight to your backyard decor.
+Your simple flowerpot person is now a beautiful yard decoration!
+You will love how cute it looks in your garden and might want to make a couple more to add whimsical delight to your backyard decor.